 - Before you arrive please read our Starting at ICMS page where there are lots of questions and answers on things like: accommodation check-in times, O-week, how to get to ICMS from the airport, what to wear, parking, sports etc…

-Living costs in sydney
+Living costs in Sydney

 - The Cost of Living Calculator offered by Insider Guides is a useful tool to help discover, in more detail, your living costs in Australia, depending on your lifestyle.
-To manage your expenses and income use this handy budget planner.

 Australia is generally regarded as one of the safest countries in the world.
 However, it is still important that you look after yourself in your new country.
 You can find out more information about preparing to study in Australia here: